 What Should You Do Next?

-If you have been injured in a crosswalk accident in West Palm Beach, or if you have lost a loved one in a crosswalk accident, what should you do next?
+If you have been injured in a crosswalk accident in Boca Raton, or if you have lost a loved one in a crosswalk accident, what should you do next?
 In addition to scheduling a free initial consultation with a local lawyer, you should:

 Q&A with Boca Raton Pedestrian Accident Attorney Gregg Hollander

-Q: How Do I Know Who is My Loved one’s “Personal Representative”?
+How Do I Know Who is My Loved One’s “Personal Representative”?

 The second way a personal representative can be appointed is through the probate process.
 If your loved one did not leave a will, then a personal representative will need to be appointed by a Florida probate court judge.
 This is a legal process that has several important implications, so it is important to hire an attorney to guide you and your family as you move forward.